United Way Milton Funded Agencies Extend Support to Over 25,000 Miltonians

 Free, confidential, non-judgemental individual counselling (age 16+) for survivors of childhood sexual abuse and/or adult sexual assault.

 Therapy Dog Program visits health and long-term care facilities.
 First Responders Program provides first aid and health care at public events.

 STRIDE (Supported Training and Rehabilitation in Diverse Environments)

-Special needs clients are provided with realistic work environments which allow them to re-establish appropriate work and social skills to support re-entry in the competitive work force.
+Individuals facing mental health and/or addictions are provided with realistic work environments which allow them to re-establish appropriate work and social skills to support re-entry in the competitive work force.